Gaming PC vs Console: Which is Right for You?

 Should I buy a gaming PC or console in 2026?

-Buy a gaming PC if you prioritize performance, upgrades, and multitasking.
-Buy a console if you want a simpler setup, lower entry cost, and access to platform exclusives.
-Both are viable in 2026.
-The right choice depends on how and where you play.
+Buy a PC if you prioritize performance, upgrades, and multitasking.
+Buy a console if you want a simpler setup, lower entry cost, and platform exclusives.
+Both are strong choices in 2026.

 Do I need a subscription to play online on PC?